JohanHorsmans/cds-language-exam-2021/assignment_3/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

 Two plots are produced by the script.
-One for the weekly rolling sentiment score (figure 1) and one for the monthly rolling sentiment score (figure 2).
-The two plots show that the news data is generally positive (Sentiment score > 0) in spite of the fluctuations on a weekly/monthly basis.
-We see that the variance in sentiment scores is larger on a weekly basis than on a monthly basis, indicating that the variance seen from week to week is quite similar in both directions and thus, to a certain extent, cancels each other out when analysed on a monthly basis.
+One for the weekly rolling sentiment score (_figure 1_) and one for the monthly rolling sentiment score (_figure 2_).
+The two plots show that the news data is generally slightly positive (Sentiment score > 0) in spite of the fluctuations on a weekly/monthly basis.
+We see that the variance in sentiment score is larger on a weekly basis than on a monthly basis, indicating that the variance seen from week to week is quite similar in both directions and thus, to a certain extent, cancel each other out when analysed on a monthly basis.
+I have limited the y-axis of the plot to go from -0.2 to 0.2 (the full scale goes from -1 to 1) which underlines that the  fluctuations seen in the plots are very small.

 <br />